gaetanDumora/fleetApp/README.md

 # Fleet App

-Manage your fleet to never lost vehicules.
+Manage your fleet and never lost vehicules.

 ## Usage